hayan-aljabr/OneForAll/README.md

 ## Contributing

 We welcome contributions from the community to enhance ONEFORALL further.
-Please review our [contribution guidelines](#) before getting started.

 ## Code of Conduct

 We enforce a Code of Conduct to ensure a welcoming and inclusive community.
-Please review our [Code of Conduct](#) to understand our standards of behavior.

-## Security Vulnerabilities

-If you discover any security vulnerabilities within ONEFORALL, please report them via email to [security@oneforall.com](mailto:security@oneforall.com).
-We take all security concerns seriously and will address them promptly.

-## License

-ONEFORALL is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).